Victor2266/WebsocketMultiplayerGame/README.md

 Agar.io Type Multiplayer Game using JavaScript, node.js and websockets

 # Local Setup
-First use cd to navigate to the base directory
+First use cd to navigate the terminal to the base directory
 ```
 install node.js
 and type node server/server.js to run it and open brower to http://localhost:3000/